CliveDev0413/key-prompts-system-godot/README.md

 Idk, what do you like?

 # Licensing
-The key/button prompt system is free for commercial and personal uses.
-You can also remix and edit the code fore your personal uses.
+The key/button prompt system is free for commercial and personal projects.
+You can also remix and edit the code for your personal uses.